EmpireCTF/empirectf/writeups/2019-04-02-encryptCTF/README.md

 **Solution**

 Almost same as `pwn3` except it has a canary protection and a format string vulnerability.
-Use that format string to rewrite GOT table entry of `__stack_chk_fail` to `retn` so it will not abort but will return immediately.
+Use that format string to rewrite GOT table entry of `__stack_chk_fail` to any address pointing to a `retn` instruction so it will not abort but will return immediately when being called.
 ```python
 from pwn import *
 import struct